Portiloop/portiloop-software/README.md

 ### Software installation

+- Plug the `USB-C Power` cable in and turn the portiloop on by pressing the `Power` button for 3 seconds.
+- SSH into the device
 - Clone this repository in the home folder: `cd ~ && git clone https://github.com/Portiloop/portiloop-software.git`
 - Go into the cloned repository: `cd ~/portiloop-software`,
 - Run `make` and follow the instructions when prompted